Pollution Prevention

 Pet Waste

 We all know that pet waste on sidewalks and lawns looks and smells bad, but did you know that pet waste can also add high levels of harmful bacteria and excess nutrients to our waterways?
 Be the solution to water pollution and be sure to pick up after your pets.
-For tips and encouragement in helping you remember to be a good neighbor and scoop that poop, download the Clean Water Campaign’s Pet Waste brochure.
+For more information about how pet waste can be harmful to our water resources, download the Clean Water Campaign’s Pet Waste Brochure.

 Septic Tank Maintenance